-Here, we provide an updated framework that integrates extensive feedback and conversations with the campus community.
-Furthermore, as part of the UCalgary ii 'taa'poh'to'p Indigenous Strategy the University of Calgary has committed to "establishing a welcoming, inclusive, and culturally competent campus community that respects, includes, and promotes Indigenous ways of knowing, teaching, learning, and research."

-Teaching and learning, including experiential learning, have an essential role in the transformation and renewal of campus and as a path toward reconciliation.
-As part of this commitment, the updated definition and framework draw from and align with ii 'taa'poh'to'p, providing a new appreciation for experiential learning as more than "learning by doing."
-This newly revised framework is intended to guide and support all UCalgary practitioners implementing experiential learning.
-Additionally, this framework can be used to develop a common understanding of experiential learning when we work with partners and communities.
+This updated framework that integrates feedback from the campus community and is intended to align with ii 'taa'poh'to'p and our commitment to "establishing a welcoming, inclusive, and culturally competent campus community that respects, includes, and promotes Indigenous ways of knowing, teaching, learning, and research."
+Teaching and learning, including EL, have an essential role in the transformation and renewal of campus and as a path toward reconciliation.
+As part of this commitment, the updated definition and framework draw from and align with ii 'taa'poh'to'p, providing a new appreciation for EL as more than "learning by doing."
+This updated framework is intended to reflect an inclusive understanding of experiential learning by addressing the settler bias of the original document.
+Secondly, this revised framework serves as an improved resource to support instructors in designing or enhancing EL activities.